arac-codespace/rails-sisapp/sisblog/README.md

 # README

-A simple web app for my systers to mess around with and for me to practice my infant coding skills.
+A simple web app for my sisters to mess around with and for me to practice my infant coding skills.

 Creating this website has been a very entertaining and educational journey.